 Carbon neutrality therefore has an entirely different scope beyond “just” CO2-neutral factories and production plants.

+Continental has set itself ambitious goals for achieving carbon neutrality: By 2040, all of Continental’s production processes are to be made carbon-neutral.
+The aim is to continue reducing emissions of climate-damaging carbon dioxide so that as little as possible must be compensated for.
 In the long term, complete carbon neutrality across the entire value chain is to be achieved in close collaboration with suppliers and customers – and by 2050 at the latest.
-“Continental is thus consistently meeting the targets of the Paris Agreement of 2015,” explained Dr. Reinhart.
-The “Science Based Targets initiative” (SBTi) confirmed this at the end of 2020.
+“Continental is thus consistently meeting the targets of the Paris Agreement of 2015,” explained Reinhart.
+“The Science Based Targets initiative (SBTi) confirmed this at the end of 2020.
 Our own production is therefore on track for the target of 1.5°C; for our value chain, we are significantly below 2°C.”